LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 **(in progress, to be updated)**

 # Perinuclear-Actin-Analysis
-ImageJ/Fiji macros for analysis of perinuclear actin networks acquired by confocal microscopy.
+ImageJ/Fiji macros for analysis of perinuclear actin networks images acquired by confocal microscopy.

 Three macros.